Why Do People Criticize Others?

 Don’t let their critical perspective become your reality.
 Focus on what’s real, what’s achievable, and what actually moves the needle in your life.
 Because chasing someone else’s unrealistic standards will only leave you stuck in their critical loop—and that’s no way to live.

 Critical People: You know the type.
 You didn’t ask for their opinion, but they’re giving it anyway.
 Critical people think they’re helping, but it feels more like an attack.
 The trick here?
-Don’t take it personally.
+Don’t take critical people personally.
 Understand that their need to correct you is more about their insecurities than your actions.

-How to Cope with critical people: Politely thank them for their input and move on.
+Politely thank them for their input and move on.
 You don’t owe them a debate or an explanation.

 How to Cope: Focus on your wins.
 Remind yourself of your strengths and achievements.
 Their inability to see the good doesn’t diminish your value.